 They’re deep and light, with silicone bottoms to keep the bowl in place while you mix and they have handles and spouts that make them easy to hold and pour batters and liquids.

-This set of 5 brushed stainless steel nesting bowls are incredibly versatile, work fabulously with your mixer, not to mention the rest of your cooking, baking, storage or prepping needs.
+This set of 6 brushed stainless steel mixing bowls is incredibly versatile, works fabulously with your mixer, not to mention the rest of your cooking, baking, storage or prepping needs.

 They’re durable and lightweight and have a lipped rim to make pouring and holding easy.
 The flat bottom makes sure the bowl doesn’t roll around while you’re mixing.

 With 6 sizes to choose from, you’ll be ready to whip up a batch of just about anything in no time.

 If you love the weight and feel of glass, this 3 piece Pyrex set is perfect for you.

 It can go from freezer to microwave to dishwasher safely, and won’t scratch or stain when you use it with your mixer.

 The clear glass makes it easy to ensure everything is well blended and they double nicely as serving dishes too, saving space in your cupboard.

 5. Cuisinart Mixing Bowls